 ANY EXPRESSION OF LIFE UNDER ANY FORM IT HAS MANIFESTED.

-Even the gathering of herbs or parts of trees must follow a specific ritual of request.
-Followed by our reasons for having taken a part of that body from the Earth or plant and bringing offerings to the living being itself from which we have drawn.
+Even gathering herbs or parts of trees must follow a specific request ritual.
+This is followed by our reasons for taking a part of that body from the Earth or plant and bringing offerings to the living being from which we have drawn.

 This will avoid causing damage to the nature that surrounds us and, by resonance, also causing damage to ourselves.